WWE News & Commentary: Thank You Undertaker For 33 Phenomenal Years [Opinion]

 Undertaker’s WWE Debut

-Mark Callous would end up wrestling in singles competition for WCW in 1990, and he was managed by none other than Paul Heyman.
+Mark Calaway would end up wrestling in singles competition for WCW in 1990, and he was managed by none other than Paul Heyman.
 Reportedly, it was Heyman who reached out to the WWE to tell them about “Mean” Mark.
 In September of 1990, Mark Calaway signed a deal with the WWE and the Undertaker was born.
 They did play with his name a bit; they first announced him as Kane the Undertaker.
 This only lasted for a few weeks; it wasn’t long until he was just announced as, the Undertaker.

 The WWE universe had never seen a wrestler quite like this (an evil character that was as athletic as he was scary).
 When the Undertaker would walk to the ring to the tune of ominous organ music, you could literally see the fear on the fans’ faces.
 He was first managed in the WWE by Brother Love.
 But soon Brother Love would introduce his new manager, WWE legend Paul Bearer, and the dark duo were off to the races.